bluedata-katacoda/katacoda-scenarios/Hello World Image/step11.md

-By executing the .wb file a new directory will be created named as deliverables and this directory contains the helloworld .bin file
+By executing the .wb file a new directory will be created named as deliverables and this directory contains the helloworld .bin file<br>
-`cd deliverables`{{execute}}
+`cd deliverables`{{execute}}<br>
 `ls`{{execute}}

 Congratulations you have successfully created the helloworld .bin file